2021 World Draughts Championship

-The 2021 World Draughts Championship in international draughts was held from 28 June to 14 July, 2021 in Tallinn, Estonia under the auspices of the International Draughts Federation (FMJD).
-Forty players competed in the tournament, which was played in a COVID bubble at Hotel Viru.
-In the semi-final all players were divided into four groups.
-The best three players from each semi-final group went to the final.
-The championship was played in a round-robin system.
+The 2021 World Draughts Championship in international draughts was held from 28 June to 14 July, 2021 at the Hotel Viru in Tallinn, Estonia.
+It was held under the auspices of the International Draughts Federation (FMJD).
+Forty players competed in the tournament, which was played in a COVID bubble.
+In the first stage, all players were divided into four groups.
+The best three players from each group advanced to the final.
+All stages were played as a round-robin tournament.
 The main referee was IR Frank Teer (Netherlands).
-The winning prize for the tournament was 20,000 euros.
+The total prize money for the tournament was 20,000 euros.

-At the same hotel, the 2021 Women's World Draughts Championship took place simultaneously.
+The 2021 Women's World Draughts Championship took place simultaneously at the same hotel.

 Alexander Schwarzman from Russia won his fifth title.

 Rules and regulations

-The games were played in the official FMJD time rate of the Fischer system, with 1 hour and 20 minutes for the game plus 1 minute per move.
-Conforming to the FMJD regulations, players were not allowed to agree on a draw before they both made 40 moves.
-If they did so nevertheless, the referee was obliged to decide on a 0-point for each player.
+The games were played with the official FMJD classical time control: 80 minutes plus a 1-minute increment per move.
+FMJD regulations prohibited players from agreeing to a draw before each had completed 40 moves; doing so required the referee to award both players 0 points.

-The final classification was based on the total points obtained.
-If two or more players had same total points to define the places, the following factors were used to define the places:
+The final rankings were determined by total points.
+If two or more players finished with the same score, the following tiebreaks were applied: